KaelanWillauer/uModRustMini-GamePlugin/README.md

 # uModRustMini-GamePlugin
 Mini-Game system manager developed with the uMod API for Rust.
 Originally created to manage other plugins’ games, the manager acts as a simple method to add custom game-modes to Rust.
-Although created around patch [234](https://rust.facepunch.com/changes/2), this plugin runs fully functional as of May 6, 2021 on patch [241](https://rust.facepunch.com/changes/1).
-The map is still supported by [241](https://rust.facepunch.com/changes/1) but must be re-exported from [RustEdit](https://www.rustedit.io/).
+Although created around patch [234](https://rust.facepunch.com/news/community-update-234), this plugin runs fully functional as of May 1, 2022 on patch [APRIL2022UPDATE](https://rust.facepunch.com/changelist/3921).
+The map is still supported but may need to be re-exported from [RustEdit](https://www.rustedit.io/).

 # Systems
 * Spawn system
-> Allows an admin to create a server spawn and set any number of spawns for up to 3 custom maps.
+> Allows an admin to create a server spawn and set custom spawns for maps.
 * Game joining system
 > Game creation starts from any player and others may join during the countdown.
 Only one game may run at a time, however simultaneous games are almost supported.
 * Map voting system